LLNL/axom/src/examples/radiuss_tutorial/lesson_02/README.md

 Since computational geometry primitives are typically used in performance-critical code sections, ``primal``'s primitives and operators are typically templated on the spatial dimension as well as the coordinate types.
 Thus, e.g., we have ``primal::Point<double, 3>`` for a point with 64-bit floating point coordinates in three-dimensional space.

 To simplify code readability, we often use type aliases when the types are known.
-For example, if our application always uses 3D triangles with floating point coordinate types, we might define
+For example, if our application always uses 3D triangles with floating point coordinate types, we might define:
 ```cpp
 using BoundingBoxType = axom::primal::BoundingBox<double, 3>;
 ```